 Characters are always in pursuit of their wants.
 In Stanislavskian terms, actors pursue character objectives.
 To paraphrase military theorist Carl von Clausewitz, stage combat is the pursuit of objective by other means.
 By way of example, in Satre’s No Exit, Estelle wants Inez out of the room.
 At one point, she begins to physically remove her from the space, and would succeed if Garcin did not convince her to change her course of action.
 A similar scene takes place in Burn This by Lanford Wilson when Burton wants Pale out of Anna’s apartment, and that scene then escalates dramatically.
 Niether of these plays are known for their fight scenes to the degree of say, Romeo and Juliet or Killer Joe, but in all of these examples characters apply physical force in pursuit of their objectives.

-Stage combat is an aspect of modern theater that really doesn’t get the attention it deserves.
+Stage combat is an aspect of modern theatre that really doesn’t get the attention it deserves.
 We can start to give it that attention by learning the basics of how it’s done, and then taking that knowledge to other areas.

 Note: This article was modified from a blog post on MeronLangsner.com